Nifrec/eser/README.md

 TODO: explain what this is all about...

 ## What is where
+* `StreamGrids/Fold`
-* `StreamGrids/Fold`    : Function to fold finite sets.
+    Function to fold finite sets.
+* `StreamGrids/Algebra`
-* `StreamGrids/Algebra` : Representation of finite-arity algebras/signatures.
+    Representation of finite-arity algebras/signatures.
-* `StreamGrids/Practise`: no library functions;
+* `StreamGrids/Practise`
-                          just experiments with Agda,
-                          to try out what is possible.
+    No library functions; just experiments with Agda, to try out what is possible.
+* `StreamGrids/Enumeration`
+    Predicate telling that a set is enumerable.
+* `StreamGrids/Chain`
+    Definition of total linear order relations.
+* `StreamGrids/Examples`
+    Example instantiations of abstract definitions,
+    also functions as test cases.
+    `StreamGrids.Examples.Foo` contains the examples for
+    module `StreamGrids.Foo`.
+* `StreamGrids/Practise`
+    Informal personal practise to get better acquinted with Agda.

 ## TODOs
 * Write better README
 * Rename 'algebra' to 'signature'